plone/documentation/develop/plone/getstarted/index.rst

 Plone must be started in the development mode using ``bin/instance fg`` command.
 Then

-* Javascript files are in debug mode and automatically loaded when you hit refresh
+* JavaScript files are in debug mode and automatically loaded when you hit refresh

 * CSS files are in debug mode and automatically loaded when you hit refresh